Disney shares fall on jitters over streaming subscriber losses

-May 11 (Reuters) - Walt Disney Co DIS.N shares fell 5% on Thursday as a surprise drop in streaming subscribers fanned worries that the media and entertainment company's success in stemming losses at the unit may be coming at the cost of growth.
+May 11 (Reuters) - Walt Disney Co shares DIS.N fell more than 8% on Thursday as a surprise drop in streaming subscribers fanned worries that the media and entertainment company's success in stemming losses at the business may be coming at the cost of growth.

-The decline was set to erase nearly $10 billion from the company's market value, based on premarket movements, with seven analysts lowering their price targets on the stock.
+The decline was set to erase about $15 billion from the market value of the company after at least 10 analysts lowered their price targets on the stock.
+Shares of Warner Bros Discovery WBD.O and Paramount Global PARA.O fell over 2%.

 "Disney+ is losing less money not because it's gaining subscribers but because of its price hikes and better cost management," said Mike Proulx, an analyst at Forrester.